 I felt vindicated although I have no idea why – no-one has ever said to me that they think I’m wrong.
 But my gut was telling me the right thing – as people we are vulnerable.
 As expats we are even more so.

 Expat mental health – is it normal?

 As expats, we are as susceptible to mental health issues as the rest of the world.
-Triggers such as chronic health conditions, grief, financial problems, relationship issues and physical or mental trauma are all just as likely to happen to us abroad as it is at home.
+Triggers such as chronic health conditions, grief, financial problems, relationship issues, and physical or mental trauma are all just as likely to happen to us abroad as it is at home.
 Friends like my friends Laura and Polly have written beautifully about their experiences whilst on expat assignments and how it affected them.

 And that’s the thing isn’t it?
-Issues like perinatal maternal health, postnatal depression, anxiety disorders and depression don’t care where you live.
+Issues like perinatal maternal health, postnatal depression, anxiety disorders, and depression don’t care where you live.
 They don’t discriminate.

 The lightbulb moment

 It all started to make sense.
 The joke about gin-swilling expat women.
 The fact that coming back after a long summer away is discussed at length – re-entry blues are a real thing when you’re not living in your home country.
-I think back to my first months in any new location and memories of the loneliness and the exhaustion come flooding back.
+I think back to my first months in any new location and memories of the loneliness and the exhaustion comes flooding back.
 And I was one of the lucky ones because it never went any further than that.